 "Complete Streets are streets for everyone.
 They are designed and operated to enable safe access for all users, including pedestrians, bicyclists, motorists and transit riders of all ages and abilities" (definition from Smart Growth America).
 Far East BRT works on road design and planning including complete streets and high quality pedestrian & bicycle facilities and policies, often as part of a BRT project.

-Far East BRT's earlier work on TOD was done while working for ITDP, and included intensive inputs to TOD planning along BRT corridors in Guangzhou, Lanzhou, and Yichang, as well as to BRT systems in planning in Vientiane, Johor Bahru, Tianjin, and other cities.
-More recently Far East BRT's TOD inputs are concentrated in Ji'an (early stages), Ulaanbaatar (as part of the BRT planning), and Guiyang (also as part of ongoing BRT planning), and ongoing TOD best practice documentation.
+Far East BRT experts' earlier work on TOD included intensive inputs to TOD planning along BRT corridors in Guangzhou, Lanzhou, and Yichang, as well as to BRT systems in planning in Vientiane, Johor Bahru, Tianjin, and other cities.
+More recently our TOD inputs are concentrated in Ji'an (as part of the BRT planning), Ulaanbaatar (as part of the BRT planning), Guiyang (also as part of ongoing BRT planning), and ongoing TOD best practice documentation.